 Overall, we are optimistic about 2018 holiday spending.
 The typical consumer is in a stronger economic position this year versus last year and advancements in online and mobile retail makes it that much more pleasant to shop.
 However, beating last year’s impressive growth will be difficult given the lack of significantly positive ancillary factors this year.

-Michael J. Ashley is a Principal and Senior Corporate Credit Analyst at AAM with 22 years of investment experience.
-He joined AAM 17 years ago coming from Northern Trust Global Investments.
-Mike earned a BA from the University of Iowa in Management Information Systems and an MBA from DePaul University in Finance.
+Michael Ashley is a Principal and Corporate Credit Senior Analyst at AAM with 23 years of investment experience.
+Michael manages the analysis and recommendations of investment grade industrial credits.
+Prior to joining AAM, He worked at Northern Trust Global Investments, analyzing investment grade industrials.
+Michael earned a BA from the University of Iowa in Management Information Systems and a MBA in Finance from DePaul University.